kokizzu/legacy-cc/README.md

 # 🚀 Solana MEV Sniper Copy Trading Bot (Node.js & Rust) — PumpFun, Bonk, Raydium

 > **Ultra-fast, customizable Solana copy trading, sniper, and MEV bot with advanced sell logic for maximum profit.**
+## 🏔️ Solana Alpenglow Is Coming: What It Means for Trading Bots

+Solana is going through the biggest consensus upgrade in its history: **Alpenglow**.

+- **Full finality drops from ~12.8s to ~100 to 150ms**, so transactions are permanently locked in almost instantly (blocks were already fast, now finality is too)
+- **Block times are dropping too**, from 400ms to 300ms today, with a 200ms target (separate upgrade running alongside Alpenglow)
+- **Proof of History and TowerBFT are replaced** by **Votor** (voting) and **Rotor** (block propagation)
+- **Vote transactions leave block space**, which frees up room for real user transactions
+- Approved by **98%+ of validators** (SIMD-0236) and rolling out to mainnet in stages during 2026

+**Why this matters for sniper, copy trading, and MEV bots:**
+Faster blocks and near-instant finality change the game.
+Confirmation timing, landing strategies, priority fees, and how you read the chain in real time will all need to adapt.
+Bots built for the old timing will fall behind.

+### 🔔 Alpenglow Update Coming Soon
+I'm updating this repo for Alpenglow, with faster confirmation handling, improved landing logic, and better real-time monitoring. **Star ⭐ and watch 👀 this repo** so you don't miss it.

+Want an Alpenglow-ready bot built for you now?
+Message me on Telegram: [@mortdeus](https://t.me/mortdeus)

+---
 ---

 ### **If you find this project helpful, please star 🌟 the repo!**